openrndr/orx/orx-mesh-generators/README.md

 ### DemoComplex06

-Generates a grid of grids of boxes.
+Generates a grid of grids of 3D boxes using `buildTriangleMesh` and renders them using an interactive orbital camera.

-Interactive orbital camera.
+The cubes ar colorized using a shade style that sets colors based on vertex positions in space, converting XYZ coordinates into RGB colors.

 ![DemoComplex06Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-mesh-generators/images/DemoComplex06Kt.png)